mhashem/pytorch_udacity_scholarship/notes/Lesson-2/notes.md

     return weights, bias
 ```

+### Momentum

+Because mini-batch gradient descent makes a parameter update after seeing just a subset of examples, the direction of the update has some variance, and so the path taken by mini-batch gradient descent will _"oscillate"_ toward convergence.
+Using momentum can reduce these oscillations.

+Momentum takes into account the past gradients to smooth out the update.
+We will store the 'direction' of the previous gradients in the variable  _**v**_ .
+Formally, this will be the exponentially weighted average of the gradient on previous steps.
+You can also think of  _**v**_ as the "velocity" of a ball rolling downhill, building up speed (and momentum) according to the direction of the gradient/slope of the hill.

 ### Neural Network Architecture

 This section starts by showing how linear models actually form a whole probalistic space, and non-linear models is almost like combining